scouten/ericscouten.travel/content/2022/10-08+louisiana-mississippi/01-to-new-orleans/index.md

 +++
-title = "Day 1: To New Orleans" date = 2022-10-08T20:45:00-05:00
+title = "Louisiana and Mississippi Day 1: To New Orleans" date = 2022-10-08T20:45:00-05:00
 updated = 2022-10-25T21:26:56-07:00